Phala-Network/phala-docs-old/docs/life-of-a-command.md

 After observed a new finalized block on the Substrate side, it passes the block to pRuntime by calling `sync_block` RPC.

-pRuntime treats all the incoming information as untrusted.
+pRuntime treats all the incoming information as not trusted.
 It validates all the input blocks with a Substrate light client.
 Particularly, it validates the GRANDPA block justification.
 So only the finalized block can pass the check.

 ## Execution